 As you can see, the main title screen is just a reproduction of the CD-ROM cover and then we get to the main menu.
 The story is that Loki, the god of mischief, has conquered part of Midgard (Earth) with the help of Jorganmund, the Midgard serpent and Nognir, the prince of the Underworld.
 Odin, who is under the Odinsleep, telepathically recruits his son Thor to fight these menaces with his famous hammer Mjölnir.

-The game is divided in three parts, with the first part distributed freely with the option of buying the other two parts (as per traditional shareware practices).
-In the first part, you have to look for and defeat Jorganmund; in the second, Nognir and in the third, Loki himself.
+The game is divided into 3 episodes, with the 1st episode distributed freely with the option of buying the other 2 episodes (as per traditional shareware practices).
+In the 1st episode, you have to look for and defeat Jorganmund; in the 2nd, Nognir and in the 3rd, Loki himself.

 As one can see in the video above, the graphics and the gameplay look very reminiscent of The Legend of Zelda, with an overworld map with several locations and caves to explore, but unlike The Legend of Zelda, God of Thunder is more linear and has several environmental puzzles to solve in order to progress.